Family of Four Killed in ‘Savage’ Slaying Over Christmas in Upstate New York

 “It was the number of people killed, the manner in which they were killed,” Tedesco said.
 “And the children being involved.”

-No names have been released, pending family notification.
-The mother of the children was reported to be 36 years old; the woman’s partner was 22.
-The 5-year-old child was a girl; the 11-year-old sibling her brother.
-Tedesco confirmed the women were in a relationship but would not elaborate.

-Tedesco declined to identify a cause of death, a possible motive, or the suspected weapon used in the crime.
+Tedesco confirmed Thursday that Shanta Myers and Brandi Mells were in a relationship but would not elaborate.
+He declined to identify a cause of death, a possible motive, or the suspected weapon used in the crime.
+An autopsy has been conducted, but the preliminary results had not yet been released on Thursday afternoon.

-“We feel that someone who commits a crime of this magnitude is capable of anything, but we do not believe it was a random act,” Tedesco told reporters.
+“We feel that someone who commits a crime of this magnitude is capable of anything, but we do not believe it was a random act,” Tedesco told reporters Wednesday.
 “We do not believe there is any imminent danger to the community.”

 The killings came in Troy’s quiet Lansingburgh section, in a neighborhood of restored Victorian homes overlooking the Hudson River, an area not known for violence.
 The city of 50,000 had just two reported homicides all year until Tuesday.
 The Industrial Age hub was once one of the wealthiest in America in its heyday, and has seen a resurgence in tech spurred by nearby Rensselaer Polytechnic Institute; the state capital of Albany is 10 miles away.